Endo contractualization: Cory Aquino administration

-During the Cory Aquino administration from 1986-1992, Republic Act 6715 of 1989, also known as the Herrera Law, was passed.
+During the Cory Aquino administration from 1986 to 1992, Republic Act 6715 of 1989, also known as the Herrera Law, was passed.
 It was this law that gave the first major revisions to the original Philippine Labor Code drafted earlier during the Marcos Presidency.
-This revised Philippine Labor Code was amended to fight against the discrimination against women in the work place and aimed to extend the rights of workers under employment.
+This revised Philippine Labor Code was amended to combat workplace discrimination against women and to extend workers' rights in employment.
 However, this revision under the administration of Corazon Aquino did not tackle contractualization directly and effectively.
 For example, Article 279 of the labor code was amended to provide better security of tenure for workers.
 This article states that:

-"In cases of regular employment, the employer shall not terminate the services of an employee except for a just cause or when authorized by this Title.
+"In cases of regular employment, the employer shall not terminate the services of an employee except for just cause or when authorized by this Title.
 An Employee who is unjustly dismissed from work shall be entitled to reinstatement without loss of seniority rights and other privileges and to his full back wages, inclusive of allowances, and to his other benefits or their monetary equivalent computed from the time his compensation was withheld from him up to the time of his actual reinstatement."

-This failed to recognize the situation of those employed under a probationary status.
-Regular employees could not have their services terminated without a just cause, but in order for a probationary employee to attain this regular status, he/she would need to work more than six months.
+This failed to recognize the situation of those employed on probation.
+Regular employees could not have their services terminated without cause, but for a probationary employee to attain this regular status, they would need to work more than six months.

 Ramos administration

-President Fidel V. Ramos vowed to end contractualization to address the plight of suffering Filipino people and had the Philippine Labor Code amended to extend the powers of the Secretary of Labor along with the powers of the regional directors in order to more efficiently handle violations of the Labor Code and hopefully taming and curbing the growing problem of exploitative contractualization.
-The amendment is quoted as follows, Article 106 of the Revised Labor Code, “The Secretary of Labor and Employment may, by appropriate regulations, restrict or prohibit the contracting-out of labor to protect the rights of workers established under this Code.”
-This amendment to the Philippine Labor Code effectively gives the power of ending or continuing contracting-out of labor into the hands of then DOLE Secretary.
+President Fidel V. Ramos vowed to end contractualization to address the plight of suffering Filipino people and had the Philippine Labor Code amended to extend the powers of the Secretary of Labor, along with the powers of the regional directors, to more efficiently handle violations of the Labor Code and hopefully tame and curb the growing problem of exploitative contractualization.
+The amendment is quoted as follows, Article 106 of the Revised Labor Code, "The Secretary of Labor and Employment may, by appropriate regulations, restrict or prohibit the contracting-out of labor to protect the rights of workers established under this Code."
+This amendment to the Philippine Labor Code effectively gives the power of ending or continuing contracting-out of labor into the hands of the then-DOLE Secretary.

-Then-DOLE Secretary Leonardo Quisumbing issued Department Order 10 in May 1997 strengthening the contracting out of labor practice by giving the employers more allowances whilst safeguarding employee rights.
+Then-DOLE Secretary Leonardo Quisumbing issued Department Order 10 in May 1997, strengthening the practice of contracting out labor by granting employers additional allowances while safeguarding employee rights.
 Department Order 10 propagated the concept of agencies through "Permissible contracting or subcontracting."
 It was here when employees started coining the word Endo in response to the 5 months - 5 months - 5 months work schedule of most contractual employees.

-It was also this change in provision on the Philippine Labor Code and the DOLE Department Order 10 compounded together which made the problems of Endo worse off in the administration of Fidel V. Ramos.
+It was also this change in provision on the Philippine Labor Code and the DOLE Department Order 10, compounded together, which made the problems of Endo worse off in the administration of Fidel V. Ramos.